fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 `.spec.releaseName` is an optional field used to specify the name of the Helm release.
 It defaults to a composition of `[<target namespace>-]<name>`.

+**Warning:** Changing the release name of a HelmRelease which has already been installed will not rename the release.
+Instead, the existing release will be uninstalled before installing a new release with the new name.

 **Note:** When the composition exceeds the maximum length of 53 characters, the name is shortened by hashing the release name with SHA-256.
 The resulting name